jngannon/jngannon.github.io/README.md

 # JNGANNON In development

 This is my new site, better laid out, and more contributions from me.
+Nothing is finished yet, if you have found it, be prepeared for typos, spelling mistakes and links that go nowhere.

 ## [Research](/research)